petabi/reproduce/README.md

     * ```./packetproducer -i test.pcap -s 10000 -c 1000 -o none -e```
 * Convert it while following, If the content of the input file continue to grow
     * ```./packetproducer -i test.pcap -g```
+* Convert only udp packets of traffic to and from network interface enp0s3
+    * ```./packetproducer -i enp0s3 -f "udp" -o none
+* When transmitting to kafka once, queue up to 10Kbytes, and if transmission interval is delayed more than 2 seconds, send immediately
+    * ```./packetproducer -i test.pcap -q 10240 -p 2

 ### Report Example